GarciaBarreiro/TFM/README.md

 This creates the executable build/rule-based-classifier-cpp.

-/!\ WARNING: If cmake is executed in the project directory, the already existing Makefile will be overwrited.
+/!\ WARNING: If cmake is executed in the project directory, the already existing Makefile will be overwritten.

 #### Execution